 Transmisogyny targets transgender and transsexual women – people who were assigned male at birth, but who identify as women.

 But transgender women are not the only people who experience transmisogyny.

 Trans and gender non-conforming people who do not necessarily identify as women, but who present feminine characteristics and/or identify along the feminine end of the gender spectrum are also on the receiving end of transmisogyny.

 Transmisogyny is all about the hatred of the feminine, and it is not limited toward only those who identify as women.
 It includes transfeminine and feminine-identified genderqueer people, as well as many others who are feminine-of-center but were not assigned female at birth.

-So for the purpose of simplicity and brevity in this article, I will use the term trans* women (the asterisk used to mark inclusivity of those who are not necessarily transgender, but are also not cisgender) to refer to all people victimized by transmigogyny; when specifically referring to transgender women, I will use that terminology.
+So for the purpose of simplicity and brevity in this article, I will use the term trans women to refer to all people victimized by transmigogyny.

 Why Does Transmisogyny Exist?